 - salt & pepper

-- ½ tbsp rosemary fresh or dried
+- ½ tablespoon rosemary fresh or dried

-- ½ tbsp thyme fresh or dried
+- ½ tablespoon thyme fresh or dried

 - 3 cloves garlic, crushed